 “‘Could we converge on the greatest medical advance ever seen?
 Greater than the defeat of smallpox and cholera?’”
 Ghosh read from a British news article.
 “The answer to that is ‘no,’” he concluded.

-Argentina’s coverage has been quite Eurocentric, explained Valeria Román, former science editor of the daily newspaper Clarín.
+Argentina’s coverage has focused on CRISPR development in the U.S. and China, explained Valeria Román, former science editor of the daily newspaper Clarín.
 Román noted that there are huge opportunities to cover CRISPR from a local perspective in Latin America, based on the large volume of research using the technique.

 In Australia, Mitchell pointed out, much discussion now focuses on trying to figure out the legality of the research.
 “It’s still not clear,” she said, “if current legislation would allow research into editing the human embryonic genome.”